andreztz/xbotlib/README.md

 storage](#storage-back-end).
 Your `serve` function can read from the storage back-end and then respond.
 This is usually as simple as accessing the `self.db` attribute.

+### Invitations

+As long as the `--no-auto-join` option is not set (via the configuration file or environment also), then your bot will automatically join any room it is invited to.
+Rooms that your bot has been invited to will be stored in the `.xbotlib/data.json` file.
+If your bot is turned off or fails for some reason then it will read this file when turned back on to see what rooms it should re-join automatically.
+The `data.json` file can be edited freely by hand.

 ### API Reference